GitHubWestie/Milestone-Project-One/README.md

 At the bottom of each page is a consistent footer with links to social media and email.
 Should somebody wish to use these to find out more about the club or request more information, each link opens in a new tab so as to not permanently navigate the user away from the club website.

 ### **Future Feature Implementations**

+#### **Login**
+Login feature which will grant access to member restricted areas of the site such as a shop or members only calendar events.

+#### **Shop**
+A shop where people can buy club related merch to support the club and help fund club activity such as big trips away.

 #### **Ride Calendar**
 Provide a calendar with info about upcoming rides so members can plan meet ups easier and better organise rides depending on group size.